-You can click OK to close the rule and save your changes.
-If it asks you to apply the rule to messages in open mailboxes, click No. Probably, you'll want to drag the rule to the top of the list so that SpamSieve will be able to filter all of your mail.
+Now click OK to close the rule and save your changes.
+Apple Mail may ask if you want to apply the rule; click Don't Apply (or No if you have Mac OS X 10.4).

+4. Drag the SpamSieve rule to the top of the list so that SpamSieve will be able to filter all of your mail.